jacobrosenthal/hf2-rs/hf2/readme.md

 ## prerequisites

 By default enables the hidapi feature and utilizes the [hidapi-sys crate](https://crates.io/crates/hidapi) which uses [libusb](https://github.com/libusb/hidapi).
-Otherwise you need to default-features false and then implement ReadWrite trait for your transport.
+Presumably other transports could be added in the future that implement the ReadWrite trait internally.

 ### linux